JamerG91/python-api-data-extraction-template/README.md

 json and are saved in all_raw_data which is a dict of list of dicts
 all_raw_data: dict[list[dict]]

+## Cache
+Data added in *cache* and written every 30 requests.
+By setting USE_CACHE as True in the config, you can use already cached data.
+Cache must be deleted manually.

 ## Parser will depend on the data received

 ## Output